Alex-McAlpine/capstone-project-frame-by-frame/README.md

 ### Deployment

-To deploy Frame by Frame, the project code is first pushed to a GitHub repository for version control and collaboration.
-From there, Heroku is used as the hosting platform.
-The repository is connected to Heroku, and necessary environment variables and dependencies are configured.
-After setting up static files and security settings, the application is deployed directly from GitHub to Heroku, making it accessible online.
+The project is deployed to Heroku via GitHub, with environment variables and static files configured for production.

 # Preparing my project for heroku